 4.7.
-The analysis of Banco de Portugal TARGET balance in a nutshell a.
-TARGET liability shown with the opposite sign.
+The analysis of Banco de Portugal TARGET balance in a nutshell

 Following the analysis performed in the previous Sections, with the breakdown per sub period, this Section highlights a few general findings resultant from the observation of the evolution of Banco de Portugal TARGET balance in the overall horizon of 20 years.